ThreatConnect-Inc/tcex/docs/src/app_directory_structure.rst

 __main__.py (required)
 ~~~~~~~~~~~~~~~~~~~~~~

-Template file that should not be modified.
+This template file should not be modified.

 .. literalinclude:: ../../app_init/__main__.py
     :language: python